B.Ed(Hons), MA, Adv.Dip.Couns.

 It is, therefore, not surprising that Carol is passionate about Jigsaw PSHE both for pupils and for the staff who teach it.

-Carol is a trustee for DEED (development education in East Dorset – soon to be renamed as it now operates in Hampshire too) and thinking about names, some consider the names of her pets to be a little odd:
+Carol is a trustee for DEED (Development Education in Dorset and Hampshire) and thinking about names, some consider the names of her pets to be a little odd:

-Plumly (dog), Turtle and Prism (cats), Cee, Saw and Miss Majory Dore (rabbits), Badger Boy and Master Sprout (guinea pigs).
+Plumly (dog), Jasmine, Ukemi and Ogoshi (cats), Cee and Saw (rabbits), Badger Boy and Master Sprout (guinea pigs).
 Carol says they make any visit to the vet amusing!

 ‘The answer is blowing in the wind.’